lifeconsciousness/lifeconsciousness/README.md

 And I'm a Front-end developer
 -----------------------------

-I've been learning how to code for over a year now, and I always approach my projects with diligence and attention to detail.
-When my code works properly, I'm elated.
+I've been learning how to code for over a year now, and I always try to approach my projects with diligence and attention to detail.
+When my code works properly I'm elated.
 When it doesn't, I see it as a challenge to overcome.

 * 🌍  I'm based in Maastricht, The Netherlands
 * ✉️  You can contact me at [nichogo@proton.me](mailto:nichogo@proton.me)